 When one NR SCell belonging to MCG is added or released:

 - an interruption on PSCell or activated SCell in SCG shall not exceed X1 subframes for synchronous intraband NE-DC, X1+1 subframes for asynchronous intraband NE-DC, 1 subframe for synchronous interband NE-DC or 2 subframes for asynchronous interband NE-DC.
-For SCell addition X1 is equal to the duration of the SMTC of the SCell being added + 1 ms. If SSB configuration (absoluteFrequencySSB) but no SMTC configuration is provided for the SCell being added, the SSB transmission periodicity is assumed to be 5ms and TSMTC duration for the SCell being added is [x]ms. If no SSB configuration (absoluteFrequencySSB) nor SMTC configuration is provided for the SCell being added, TSMTC duration for the SCell being added is 0ms.
-The interruption is based on assumption that the cell specific reference signals from both cells are available in the same slot.
+For SCell addition X1 is equal to the duration of the SMTC of the SCell being added + 1 ms. If SSB configuration (absoluteFrequencySSB) but no SMTC configuration is provided for the SCell being added, the SSB transmission periodicity is assumed to be 5ms and TSMTC duration for the SCell being added is x ms, where x = the number of consecutive subframes containing all SSBs in one SSB burst transmitted by the SCell being added.
+If no SSB configuration (absoluteFrequencySSB) nor SMTC configuration is provided for the SCell being added, TSMTC duration for the SCell being added is 0ms.

+- The interruption is based on assumption that the cell specific reference signals from both cells are available in the same slot.
 For SCell release X1 is equal to 1 ms.

 7.36.2.4 Interruptions at SCell activation/deactivation